What is imports under GST?

-Import of goods: The import of goods is defined as bringing goods into India from a place outside India.
-Here, supplier of goods should be outside India but the recipient of the goods is based in India, and the place of supply of goods is also within India.
+Import of goods: within Imports under GST The import of goods is defined as bringing goods into India from a place outside India.
+Here, the supplier of goods should be outside India but the recipient of the goods is based in India, and the place of supply of goods is also within India.

 Import of Services: The import of services is defined as the supply of a service by a supplier who is based outside the country, but the recipient of the services is based in India, and the place of supply of services is also within India.